w3f/Grant-Milestone-Delivery/evaluations/scale-codec-comparator_1_keeganquigley.md

 # General Notes

-All implementation comparisons run successfully.
-Scale.go only works with x86/64 processors.
-A lot of effort was put into the tests!
+All codec comparisons run successfully.
+Though scale.go only works with x86/64 processors.
+Github Actions run successfully upon commits.
+Tests perform as they should, and results compare successfully with `parity-scale-codec`